chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/LibJPEG/LibJPEG_Encoding/readme.txt

 @par Application Description

-This example demonstrates how to read BMP file from micro SD, encode it, save the jpeg file in USB disk then decode the jpeg file and display the final BMP image on the LCD.
+This application demonstrates how to read BMP file from micro SD, encode it, save the jpeg file in uSD Card then decode the jpeg file and display the final BMP image on the LCD.

 The BMP image should be copied at the micro SD card root.